 Precautions During Cable Pulling

 Cable GuidesAll guides should be in the form of large diameter, smooth-surfaced, free-turning sheaves or rollers to prevent damage to the cable jacket when guiding the cable from the reel to the duct mouth or trench.
 Guide tubes or chutes must be smooth, burr-free working surfaces with the largest possible bend radii and be securely anchored if used.
 Mounting the cable reel in sturdy jacks, leveling the reel shaft and lubricating the reel arbor holes with grease will lead to low cable tension.
 If breaking the reel needs to happen, it should only be done to prevent reel over-run when the pull is slowed or stopped, or on steep downhill runs where cable weight is enough to overcome cable-duct friction.

 This information also applies for rack or tray installations.
 The following points should be noted when making such pulls:

-3. When rollers or sheaves are used to guide the cable through the bends, it is important that enough of them be used to guide the cable in a smooth curve of the desired radius from tangent point to tangent point.
+1. Cable support rollers should be spaced close enough so that the cable’s normal sag, even when under tension, will not result in-tray dragging.2.
+The cable rollers should be contoured so that the cable will not ride off the end of the roller or be “pinched” into a sheave contour diameter that is smaller than that of the cable.3.
+When rollers or sheaves are used to guide the cable through the bends, it is important that enough of them be used to guide the cable in a smooth curve of the desired radius from tangent point to tangent point.
 If this is not done, the cable may be “kinked” around the radius of each roller.

 The cable may be paid off the reel and laid into the trench as the reel is moved along the length of the trench in cases of direct-burial installations.
 When this happens, the cable is laid on a bed of soil or sand.